DUKE GEOLOGICAL LABORATORY

 Evidence for Multiple Glacial Advances and Ice Loading From a Buried Valley in Southern Manhattan

 Cheryl Moss (speaker) and Charles Merguerian also presented a paper on a newly discovered NW-trending buried valley in southern Manhattan that holds evidence for multiple glaciations.
-Always on the look-out for the unusual, Cheryl Moss of Mueser-Rutledge Consulting Engineers and coauthor Charles Merguerian of Hofstra University have found serpentine-pebble basal till overlain by additional glacial drift units.
+Always on the look-out for the unusual, Cheryl Moss of Mueser-Rutledge Consulting Engineers and coauthor Charles Merguerian of Hofstra University have found serpentine-pebble-bearing basal till overlain by additional glacial drift units.
 They will report on their findings and the support for the multi-glacier hypothesis for New York and vicinity.
-Their joint paper can be found here.
+Their joint extended abstract can be accessed here.

 22 April 2006